FLSA STATUS: Exempt

 DISTINGUISHING FEATURES OF THE CLASS

 An employee in this class is responsible for planning, directing, and managing the activities of the animal control center, including shelter operations, customer service, purchasing/procurement, fiscal/budgetary operations, and the administration of pet licensing.
 A substantial amount of time is dedicated to assisting the Veterinarian in developing and implementing facility policies, procedures and oversight of staff.
-General direction is received from the Animal Care and Control Administrator/Veterinarian.
+General direction is received from the Chief Policy and Program Officer.

 ESSENTIAL DUTIES AND RESPONSIBILITIES